Travel Safe is an integrated approach to sustainable road safety outcomes that covers Tauranga and the Western Bay of Plenty.

 - Caterpillar Feet

-For more information about Travel Safe programmes please contact Council and speak to someone from the travel safe team.
+For more information about Travel Safe programmes please contact council on 07 577 7000 and talk with someone from the Travel Safe team.

 Get the safest fit for your car in 15 minutes.
 Please phone Age Concern on 07 578 2631 to secure a time.

-Age Concern and Travel Safe are bringing the CarFit programme in partnership to your community.
-It aims to help mature drivers find the safest fit for their vehicle.
+Age Concern and Travel Safe are bringing the CarFit programme in partnership with your community.
+It aims to help mature drivers find the safest fit for their vehicles.

 We want you to be able to participate in your community, without having to give up your independence and the things you enjoy.

-Come along for an one-hour, free workshop and have fun, meet like-minded people, get great tips and free safety equipment, and talk about any mobility issues you may have.
+Come along for a one-hour, free workshop and have fun, meet like-minded people, get great tips and free safety equipment, and talk about any mobility issues you may have.

 Bring your mobility scooter, a friend or just yourself – everyone is welcome!
 Free morning tea and good company.